nrctkno/php-audit-tools/README.md

 _What about Composer?_
 - This library isn't conceived to be used as part of a project (please don't).
 So composer.. nope.

-_...and classes, and a healthy code organization?_
-- We're talking about less than 100 lines of code.
-Is it necessary to fall in a cargo-cult programming situation?

-_May I use your code to...?_
-- Do whatever you want.
-It's yours.

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@